 - Community Hospital of Warren ceased to exist as a hospital, and the facility is converted to a nursing home.

-- Evelyn Cover, DO, of Columbus becomes the first woman to serve on the Ohio State Medical Board; she is later named the board's first woman president -- and is the first DO to serve in this position.
+- Evelyn Cover, DO (photo at right) of Columbus, becomes the first woman to serve on the Ohio State Medical Board; she is later named the board's first woman president -- and is the first DO to serve in this position.

 - On January 30, Rep. Tom Fries (D-Dayton) introduces legislation (House Bill 229) in the Ohio General Assembly to create an Ohio osteopathic college which will emphasize the training of family physicians for underserved areas of the state.